 - Family history

-2. CMM considers pharmacists as a part of the patient care team
+3. CMM considers pharmacists an integral part of the patient care team

-3. CMM gives pharmacist direct access to patient records in an electronic health record (EHR) system
+4. CMM gives pharmacists direct access to patient records in the EHR

-The report describes the importance of EHR access for these pharmacists: "The EHR provided diagnoses, medical history, medications, laboratory results, progress notes, and reports from specialists or consultants. … The pharmacists reconciled discrepancies using information from the EHR, pharmacy claims, and encounters with patients. … The pharmacists identified possible safety issues that stemmed from disparate medication lists in EHRs and prescription claims.
+A Centers for Medicare & Medicaid Services (CMS) demonstration project in Connecticut saw participating pharmacists granted complete access to the EHR, including data in patients' medical and lab records.
+A Health Affairs report on the project describes the importance of EHR access for these pharmacists: "The EHR provided diagnoses, medical history, medications, laboratory results, progress notes, and reports from specialists or consultants. … The pharmacists reconciled discrepancies using information from the EHR, pharmacy claims, and encounters with patients. … The pharmacists identified possible safety issues that stemmed from disparate medication lists in EHRs and prescription claims.
 Many were attributable to discontinuations of medication that were not recorded in medical records or known to the provider."

-4. CMM has pharmacists assess medications at hospital admission and discharge
+5. CMM has pharmacists assess medications at admission and discharge

-Studies have shown the tremendous value of engaging pharmacists to help perform medication assessments upon hospital admission, at discharge, and post-discharge.
+Studies have demonstrated the tremendous value of engaging pharmacists to help perform medication assessments upon hospital admission, at discharge, and post-discharge.

-The results of a study published in the Journal of Clinical Pharmacy and Therapeutics indicated that pharmacist involvement in medication management planning upon admission helped drive a dramatic reduction in medication errors within the first 24 hours of hospitalization.
+The results of a study published in the Journal of Clinical Pharmacy and Therapeutics indicated that pharmacist involvement in medication management planning upon admission supported a substantial reduction in medication errors within the first 24 hours of hospitalization.

-5. CMM allows for collaborative agreements between pharmacists and physicians
+6. CMM allows for collaborative practice agreements between pharmacists and physicians

-Throughout the country, CMM programs are getting a boost from collaborative practice agreements (CPAs) between pharmacists and physicians, physician organizations, and accountable care organizations.
-A recent Cureatr blog about collaborative practice agreements shared a few reasons why CMM programs benefit from CPAs.
+Throughout the country, CMM programs are getting a boost from collaborative practice agreements (CPAs) between pharmacists and physicians as well as physician organizations and accountable care organizations.
+A Cureatr blog post about collaborative practice agreements shared a few reasons why CMM programs benefit from these formal arrangements.